okTurtles/dnschain/docs/Security-Model.md

 Cons:

 - This technique [is not always practical or available](Comparison.md#thin-clients--light-clients).
 Some blockchains may not support it and some devices may not make it feasible.
-- Traditional SPV (used by most clients today) are succeptible to replay attacks (unlike PoT or UTXO-based SPV).
+- Traditional SPV is succeptible to replay attacks, whereas PoT and UTXO-style SPV are not.

 ##### Proof of Transition (PoT)